Table of Contents

 DVDs are consists of the following three main categories which are as follows:

 - DVD-ROM (Read-Only): These DVDs contain media that is already recorded on them like songs, movies, etc. As the name shows, the data on these discs cannot be written or erased.
-So these discs are known as a read-only DVDs.
+So these discs are known as a read-only DVD.

 - DVD-R (Writable): These DVDs enable the users to record or write information.
 However, the information can only be written at once as it becomes a read-only DVD once it is full.